sanskrit/raw_etexts_english/blogs/manasataramgini/2012-03-11_meanderings-in-the-vedanta-nastika-interface.md

 +++
-title = "Meanderings in the vedAnta-nAstikaxa0interface"
+title = "Meanderings in the vedAnta-nAstika interface"

 +++
 One of the central figures of classical advaita vedAnta is the AchArya